shsagir/play-area-sync/docs/tls-custom-pro.md

 <!--

-TODO: define is this Hobby + Pro stack? write articles.
+TODO: define is this Hobby + Pro stack? write different articles or make this THE one (maybe better).
 Current status: custom TLS is available for the highest plan of Universal Apps, but we don't hard code this here, we link to the Specs.

 So TLS custom is a Component for Professional Apps and a Setting for Universal Apps.